 Do you need a tool that offers the building blocks for many different use cases?

 A team can be more productive initially by working with familiar tools.
-Lightbend Platform tools and frameworks have both Java and Scala APIs and integrate easily with popular build tools and IDEs.
+Akka Platform tools and frameworks have both Java and Scala APIs and integrate easily with popular build tools and IDEs.

 If your team has no experience with Lightbend products, Play provides a good entry point.
 It offers flexibility for building web interfaces, REST APIs, or an API gateway.
 For CRUD-style applications, a variety of persistence plug-ins support data store technologies, saving you from dealing with these lower-level concerns.
 If you are dealing with a monolith, replacing existing web functionality with Play can make a dramatic improvement to performance and scalability.

 Perhaps your team wants to use microservices, but are inexperienced with microservice architectures.
 The Lagom framework simplifies building backend microservices by hiding details that your team would otherwise need to learn and implement.
 On the other hand, Lagom provides a familiar RPC-style of communication.
 Microservices interact in a very typesafe way, but the details—whether they are using HTTP, gRPC, or a message broker—are abstracted away so that communication looks very much like a function call.
 This is very powerful model for fast and efficient communication.